 There are various types of hernia mesh products designed and manufactured by many manufacturers, and Atrium Medical Corp. is one of them.
 Many patients of Atrium mesh, however, claim the devices have caused injuries, including infection, bowel obstruction, mesh migration, and -- among other complications -- mesh failure.

-Personal injury attorneys at Shouse Law Group want to make sure you understand the products used in your hernia repair surgery.
+Personal injury attorneys at Shouse Law Group want to make sure you understand the products used in your hernia repair surgery and how to file a hernia mesh lawsuit.
 Here, we answer common questions related to Atrium Medical Corp. and its hernia mesh product line.

 - 1. What is Atrium Medical Corp.?